 If there are several of the above alternatives, the contract is concluded at the point in time at which one of the above alternatives occurs first.
 The period for accepting the offer begins on the day after the customer has sent the offer and ends at the end of the fifth day following the sending of the offer.
 If the seller does not accept the customer’s offer within the aforementioned period, this is deemed to be a rejection of the offer with the result that the customer is no longer bound by his declaration of intent.

 2.6 Before submitting a binding order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
 An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the display on the screen is enlarged.
-The customer can correct his entries as part of the electronic ordering process using the usual keyboard and mouse functions until he clicks on the button that concludes the ordering process.
+The customer can correct his entries during the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that completes the ordering process.

 2.7 German and English are available for the conclusion of the contract.